paralleldrive/error-causes/README.md

 ## Sponsors

-This project is made possible by [EricElliottJS.com](https://ericelliottjs.com) and [DevAnywhere.io](https://devanywhere.io).
-If you would like to sponsor this project, [reach out via DevAnywhere](https://devanywhere.io/help?subject=Sponsor+Error+Causes).
+This project is made possible by [EricElliottJS.com](https://ericelliottjs.com).
+If you would like to sponsor this project, [reach out here](https://ericelliottjs.com/support).

 ## License